Aller au contenu principal

 The phrases you save come back at the right moment.

-When a phrase catches your eye, you save it in one click.
-It goes into your flashcard deck, and the system brings it back at spaced intervals: weak ones come back more often, strong ones space out.
+When a phrase catches your eye, save it in one click.
+It goes into your flashcard deck and the system brings it back at spaced intervals - weak ones come back more often, strong ones space out.

 • Native audio on every card, keyboard shortcuts (space, ↩)

-• You pick how many words a day, you stop whenever
+• You pick how many cards a day, you stop whenever you want

 In short